Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Discussion and Conclusions

-The process used to construct the lens models presented in this paper varies by cluster, even when using the same modeling algorithm.
-The main objective was to create a basic strong lens model for each cluster that could reproduce the observed \jwst\ multiple image constraints, and constrain the clusters' total mass distribution.
+The process used to construct the lens models presented in this paper was undertaken by multiple lens modelers, who were each asked to achieve the smallest possible rms value using any visible SL constraints in the field, as well as a satisfactory level of uncertainty given the availability of constraints (e.g. spectroscopic redshifts).
+The main objective was to create a basic SL model for each cluster that could reproduce the observed \jwst\ multiple image constraints, and constrain the clusters' total mass distribution.
 The amount of lensed substructure used as constraints, availability of spectroscopic redshifts, and reliability of photometric redshifts varies from cluster to cluster.
 These models should thus be treated as preliminary results from the SLICE program, and may be updated in future work.
-We provide candidate lensing systems and substructure clumps for several of the clusters studied in this paper in \autoref{tab.MultipleImages}.
-These candidates are not used in this paper because they have a marginal effect on the derivation of the global mass and magnification results we discuss in \autoref{sec:results}, but studies of questions like the magnification and source-plane reconstruction of lensed galaxies, substructure statistics, and the dark matter distributions of these clusters may benefit from their use.
+We provide candidate lensed source galaxies and substructure clumps for several of the clusters studied in this paper in \autoref{tab.MultipleImages}.
+These candidates are not used in this paper because they have a marginal effect on the derivation of the global mass and magnification results we discuss in \autoref{sec:results}, but studies of questions like the magnification and source-plane reconstruction of lensed galaxies, substructure statistics, and the DM distributions of these clusters may benefit from their use.
 We thus include them here as a reference for future work.